thesleepingsage/hy3/FORK_STATUS.md

 ## Branch Structure

-- `main` - Production branch with our customizations
+- `personal` - Working branch with our customizations (tracks origin/personal)
 - `upstream-sync` - Mirrors upstream/master for comparison
-- `feature/*` - Feature branches for new work
+- `feat/*` - Feature branches for new work

 ## Sync Workflow